NoumenaDigital/npl-integrations/npl/README.md

 ## Maven goals

-Maven goals are different actions performed on the NPL codebase.
-The following Maven goals are used in the repository:
+Maven goals are specific tasks executed during the build process of the NPL codebase.
+The following Maven goals are used in this repository:
 - npl-compile: Compiles the NPL code and ensures that it is valid.
 - npl-test-compile: Compiles the NPL test code and ensures that it is valid.
 - npl-test: Runs the NPL tests.